adobe/spectrum-css/components/README.md

 1. Run `gulp dev` in the root of the project to begin developing.
 2. Edit `components/$COMPONENT/index.css` and `components/$COMPONENT/skin.css` with dimensions and color properties respectively.
 The documentation will live reload with your changes.
-3. Edit the markup examples within `components/$COMPONENT/docs.yml` and `components/$COMPONENT/docs/*.yml` accordingly.
+3. Edit the markup examples within `components/$COMPONENT/metadata/*.yml`.
 The documentation will live reload with your changes.

-**Note:** If you add dependencies in a component's `package.json`, be sure to re-run `npm run bootstrap` so they are linked appropriately.

 ## Adding a new component